So, here we are again.

-They have recently accquired some extremely talented studios develop more first party games.
+They have recently acquired some extremely talented studios develop more first-party games.

 Plus, services such as Game Pass and inclusion of backward compatibility have been a real hit with gamers, and this gives them a meaty platform going forward if a Netflix-style model is going to be favoured.

 I expect Sony to also have some form of backward compatibility with their expected PlayStation 5, after all, it would be a real travesty if we needed to hop between machines to revisit one of the strongest first-party line-ups ever currently being enjoyed on the PS4.

 Sony also have PlayStation Now, which actually features a lot of the same titles as Game Pass as well as some excellent PlayStation exclusives, but with it being a tad more expensive and not adding new first-party releases day and date… it has a little catching up to do with Microsoft’s offering.